 The most notable is Yenidze, a former cigarette factory built in 1909 in Moorish revival style.
 This was the first building from Dresden that I learned about, several years ago.
 It wasn't one of the fancy churches; it was this.
 So, seeing it in person was fab.

 And there was more.

 Navigating around, I passed some arches..

 And stumbled on many other scenes that I found interesting:

 That's for the what-I-saw part.
 As for what I created...
 As I said, the local cycling scene was inspiring — I was amazed at how the bikes form an integral part of the city, so I decided to make the city out of bikes; particularly, out of locally sourced discarded bike tires.

-On the end note, I really enjoyed the discussions I had with locals; whether it was about the positive highlights of the country or the issues it faces, like immigration, nationalism, and complicated history.
+On the end note, I cherished the discussions I had with locals; whether it was about the positive highlights of the country or the issues it faces, like immigration, nationalism, and complicated history.
 Topics that often spark beefy debates across the planet these days; unfortunately, most of the time without arguments supporting more than one point of view.
 Here, however, having insight from people who deal with it first-hand was refreshing and eye-opening.
 The open-mindedness and friendliness of the people I encountered there were really moving.
 Last but not least, the food here was better and surprisingly cheaper than in the UK.
 Wonderful times, indeed.

 If you liked this post, visit my blog archives for more stories.
 Thanks for reading!